pde294/Bike-Sharing-Analysis/README.md

- ### *While Thursday and Friday were most popular days for Male and Female riders, for riders with Unknown Gender, Saturday and Sunday were the most popular days for riders.*
+ ### *While Thursday and Friday were most popular days for Male and Female riders, for riders with unknown gender, Saturday and Sunday were the most popular days for riders.*

 https://public.tableau.com/profile/paromita.de7321#!/vizhome/NYCCitibikeChallenge_16156062728130/Story1 (User Trips by Gender by Weekday)